isomerpages/govtech-stp/pages/Test page.md

 Once registered, the traveller will be able to show proof of their vaccination status using the TraceTogether Application in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings (e.g. malls, dining out)</a>.
 All registrations performed during immigration clearance are valid only for 30 days.
 Travellers staying in Singapore beyond 30 days, or those who had not registered their vaccination status during immigration clearance, should visit <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.

-&#x2610; <i><b>B) On arrival COVID-19 Tests</b></i>
+&#x2610; <i><b>B) On arrival COVID-19 Tests (if required)</b></i>

 Take an on-arrival COVID-19 Polymerase Chain Reaction test.
-If you <a href="#stage1e">did not pay for the test before arrival (per Stage 1E)</a>, you will pay on the spot but can expect additional delays in the administration of the test and departure from the checkpoint.
+If you are required to do so and <a href="#stage1e">did not pay for the test before arrival (per Stage 1E)</a>, you will pay on the spot and expect additional delays in the administration of the test and departure from the checkpoint.

+<span style="color:red;">NOTE</span>: Travellers who have travel history to Category II, III or IV countries/regions and are arriving from <b>3 Jan 2022, 2359h</b>, do not need to take an on-arrival test.

 &#x2610;  <i><b>C) Transport to Self-Isolation / Stay-Home Notice accommodation) </b></i>